weserv/docs/docs/format.md

 ## Number of pages <Parameter text="&n="/><Badge text="New!" type="warn" vertical="middle"/>

-To select the the number of pages to render.
+To select the number of pages to render.
 The default value is `1`.
 Set to `-1` to mean "until the end of the document".

 ::: tip
-`-1` will be useful if you need to resize a animated WebP or GIF image.
+`-1` will be useful if you need to resize an animated WebP or GIF image.
 :::

 ```html